 The Prophet Muhammad never claimed to have invented a new religion... his message was an attempt to reform the existing religious beliefs and cultural practices of pre-Islamic Arabia so as to bring the God of the Jews and Christians to the Arab peoples.

-It was not a modest view.
 The Prophet Muhammad proclaimed that God had chosen him to preach the truth, that he was God's final and foremost messenger, superseding the message proclaimed by Jesus.
 In Mecca his tribal leaders thought he was imbalanced.
 Others ignored him.
 But pilgrims visiting the town had a high opinion of spiritual matters in what they considered a holy city, and they were favorably impressed by Muhammad's preaching.
-People from Yathrib (to be named Medina) invited him to their town, where he arrived in June 622, now around 52.
-And there, with people inclined to go to religious leaders for wisdom, townspeople went to him to settle their disputes.
+People from Yathrib (to be named Medina) invited him to their town, where he arrived in June 622, when he was around the age of 52.
+And there in Yathrib, with people inclined to go to religious leaders for wisdom, townspeople went to him to settle their disputes.

 In 623, some in Yathrib were resorting to raiding caravans that traveled from Mecca to Syria.
-Muhammad put himself at the head of these raids, justifying the raids on the unjustice of poverty and as part of a holy war against the rulers of Mecca for their having rejected his message.
+Muhammad put himself at the head of these raids, justifying the raids on the injustice of poverty and as part of a holy war against the rulers of Mecca for their having rejected his message.
 The raids were a movement of about 1,500 men in a town of perhaps 10,000.
-With its successes it grew.
-In March 624 his army had its greates success for far, at Bedr, where his followers killed from 50 to 70, distributed booting and made alliances with tribes outside Yathrib.
+With the success of the raids the number of the participants grew.
+In March 624 his army had its greatest success, at Bedr, where his followers killed from 50 to 70, distributed booting and made alliances with tribes outside Yathrib.

 In early 627, Mecca sent an army of around 600 against Yathrib.
 If the Meccans had been successful, Muhammad would have been little known to history.
 But the Meccans, with swords, lances, bows and arrows, faced men who had masonry walls to fight behind.
 What was to be known as the Siege of Medina lasted two weeks.
 The Meccans, facing a gale wind and cold rain, withdrew.

 In January 630, Muhammad and an army of around 10,000 appeared outside Mecca.
-Mecca's leaders responded to Muhammad's threat and to his promise to give them important positions under his rule.
-It was wiser than any kind of bombastic threat to slaughter.
+Mecca's leaders listened to a promise from Muhammad to give them important positions under his rule (a wiser move than any kind of bombastic threat to slaughter).
 It would be a significant agreement.
-Muhammad took charge.
 The holy shrine, the Kaaba, was turned into a place for submission to just one god, Allah.
 Meccans of wealth were obliged to donate to the well being of the town's poor.
 In the town were mass conversions to what would be known as Islam (a word meaning submission to God).
 And Muhammad added Mecca's army to his own.

-Islam's victory at Mecca alarmed various tribes elsewhere in Arabia.
-Having failed to unite militarily with Mecca before Islam's victory, It was a bit late for them.
-Now their armies were no match for Islam's army.
+Muhammad's victory at Mecca alarmed various tribes elsewhere in Arabia.
+Having failed to unite militarily with Mecca earlier, now their armies had Muhammad's enlarged army to contend with.
 In February and March, 630, Muhammad's military was victorious against them in various skirmishes.
 Across Arabia, tribes began sending deputations to Muhammad, recognizing his power and agreeing to deliver tax revenues.
-Rival prophets, without military power and overwhelmed by Muhammad.
-Military success made it seem that Allah favored Muhammad.
-Anyone else among the Arabs moved to call himself a prophet was to be called a false prophet
+Rival prophets, without military power, were overwhelmed by Muhammad, who seemed to have Allah's favor.
+From now on among the Arabs anyone who called himself a prophet was to be called a false prophet

 CONTINUE READING: The Brotherhood of Islam and Succession